ashishb888/sm-ws-node/README.md

 #RESTful API using hapi.js and MongoDB

-This is the code for this blog-post: [Build a RESTful API using hapi.js and MongoDB]
+[Build a RESTful API using hapi.js and MongoDB]

 ##How to setup?